algorandfoundation/docs/docs/features/asc1/stateful/index.md

     - Each PyTeal code snippet ends with the action to compile the program and write it to a file so the user can view the underlying TEAL code.
     - Sometimes the compiled version of a PyTeal code snippet will differ slightly from the TEAL version, however the resulting function should be equivalent for the particular area of focus in the documentation.
 In larger more complex programs, this may not always be the case.
-    - When a TEAL code snippet includes comments as placeholders for code, the PyTeal example will likely use a placeholder of `Seq([Return(Int(1))])` with a comment near it.
-This allows the user to compile the program.
-However, returning 1 is a very permissive action in Smart Contracts so be sure to update this logic accordingly.
+    - When a TEAL code snippet includes comments as placeholders for code, the PyTeal example will often use a placeholder of `Seq([Return(Int(1))])` with a comment describing this as a placeholder.
+This allows the user to compile the program for learning purposes.
+However, returning 1 is a very permissive action and should be carefully updated when used in a real application.

 # The Lifecycle of a Stateful Smart Contract
 Stateful smart contracts are implemented using two TEAL programs: